mesumbinshaukat/MAIIDE/extensions/maiide-openrouter/README.md

 - **Streaming chat**: Live token-by-token responses.
 - **Chat panel**: Webview chat UI that stays open beside your editor.
 - **Context injection**: Optionally include selection and/or full file.
+- **Auto file creation**: Detects code blocks in responses and prompts to save as files (like Cursor/Windsurf).
 - **File ops**: Insert last response at cursor, create new file, replace current file.
 - **Terminal integration**: Run commands in VSCode terminal.
 - **Agent actions**: Enable parsing of [ACTION: run_command: cmd] or [ACTION: create_file: path:content] in responses.
+- **Auto-updates**: Checks GitHub Releases every 30 minutes and prompts to install new versions.

 ## Requirements
 - An OpenRouter API key.
 Get one at https://openrouter.ai